Boston Scientific: Post-merger

 As of 2016, it operates in more than 100 countries, employs more than 24,000 people, and manufactures around 13,000 diverse products.
 In July 2016 the business acquired the manufacturer of radiofrequency ablation systems, Cosman Medical, Inc. In September, Boston announced it had acquired EndoChoice Holdings, Inc., becoming part of the Boston Scientific Endoscopy business for $8.00 per share or $210 million in total.
 In November the company acquired the gynecology and urology portfolio of Distal Access, LLC, a company that designs minimally invasive medical devices.
 In December 2016, the business acquired a 15% stake in Neovasc, Inc., for $75 million.

+In 2016, Boston Scientific acquired EndoChoice, located in Alpharetta, Georgia.

 In May 2017, the company acquired Symetis SA, a developer of minimally invasive transcatheter aortic valve implantation devices.
-In October Boston acquired Apama Medical Inc. for up to $300 million.
+In October, Boston acquired Apama Medical Inc. for up to $300 million.

 In April 2018, Boston Scientific announced the triple closure of its acquisitions of women's health company, nVision Medical Corporation, NxThera and Securus Medical Group, Inc., for up to $50 million.
-In July, Boston Scientific announced it would acquire Cryterion Medical, Inc, Veniti, Inc., in August Augmenix, Inc., and Claret Medical, Inc. and in October In late November Boston announce they would acquire UK medical device maker, BTG plc, for $4.2 billion.
+In July, Boston Scientific announced it would acquire Cryterion Medical, Inc, Veniti, Inc., in August Augmenix, Inc., and Claret Medical, Inc.

+In November Boston Scientific announced it would acquire UK medical device maker BTG plc for $4.2 billion.
 BTG, before being acquired, was publicly traded and a constituent of the FTSE 250 Index.
-In late December, the company announced it would acquire Millipede, Inc for $325 million – after previously investing $90 million in the company.
+In late December, the company announced it would acquire Millipede, Inc for $325 million, after previously investing $90 million in the company.

 In May 2019, the company announced it would acquire Vertiflex, Inc., with the aim of increasing its interventional pain therapy offerings.
 Vertiflex principally developed treatment for lumbar spinal stenosis.

 In January 2021, Boston announced it would acquire Minneapolis-based Preventice Solutions, Inc., and its portfolio of mobile cardiac health solutions for up to $1.2 billion.
 In March, the business announced it would acquire Lumenis Ltd. for $1 billion from an affiliate of Baring Private Equity Asia, who, in 2019, had acquired it from XIO Group.
 In June, the company announced it would acquire the 73% of Farapulse, Inc., it did not already own, for $295 million.
 Farapulse was a University of Iowa startup.
 The deal complimented Boston Scientific's existing electrophysiology portfolio.
 In September, the business announced it would acquire Devoro Medical, Inc., and its blood clot capturing technology.
 Boston Scientific had been a strategic investor in Devoro since 2019.
 In October, the company announced it would acquire Baylis Medical Company Inc. for $1.75 billion, expanding its electrophysiology and heart product portfolios (see Frank Baylis).

 In June 2022, the business announced it would acquire M.I.Tech Co., Ltd., of South Korea, for around $230 million.
+The deal was cancelled in May 2023 citing regulatory hurdles.
 In August, Boston announced it would acquire Obsidio, Inc.